MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

     |OnValidateUpgradePerCompany() or OnValidateUpgradePerDatabase()|Used to check that the upgrade was successful|
     |OnAfterUpgradeCommitPerCompany() or OnAfterUpgradeCommitPerDatabase()|Used to perform post-upgrade tasks|

-But similar to V1 extensions, all of the same **NAVAPP** system methods still work with V2 extensions, and can be called from any of the upgrade triggers.
+However, for this one-time conversion, all of the same **NAVAPP** system methods you used in V1 extensions work with V2 extensions, and can be called from any of the upgrade triggers.

 |Method |Description |
 |--------|------------|